SIPRI in the media

 A monthly selection of news articles, commentaries, podcasts and interviews featuring SIPRI experts.

-- Shannon Kile was quoted in a Reuters article on Iran's nuclear programme.
+- Tariq Rauf was quoted in a Bloomberg article on the investigation into the possible military dimensions of Iran's nuclear programme.

 - Tariq Rauf and Robert E. Kelley wrote an opinion piece for Arms Control Today on nuclear verification in Iran.

 - Pieter Wezeman spoke to France24 about arms transfers to Israel.
 He also spoke to the Tagesschau and information.dk on arms deliveries to northern Iraq, and appeared on the BBC World Service programme Newsday (from 6.00 onwards).

 - Jaïr van der Lijn was quoted in a Kristeligt Dagblad article on Russia and the conflict in Ukraine, and spoke to Dutch Radio 1 about similar issues.